Ronnie Lichtman: Education

-Doctoral Dissertation

-Ronnie Lichtman's doctoral dissertation was on psychosocial factors and pregnancy outcomes.
-Lichtman's findings were presented at the Research Forum at an American College of Nurse-Midwives (ACNM) annual meeting and at Research Day at Stony Brook University.

-Professional Experience
+Career

 Ronnie Lichtman began her professional midwifery career at North Central Bronx Hospital working both in the clinic and the labor and delivery unit, caring for low-income, immigrant, and under-served women.
 She eventually opened a private midwifery practice that focused on well-woman gynecologic care.
 Lichtman, while working as a midwifery educator.
 She left North Central Bronx to become a midwifery faculty member at Columbia University School of Nursing where she later became Program Director.
 Lichtman wanted to be exposed to distance education in midwifery so she left Columbia to become Education Director of the midwifery education program at Stony Brook University.
 She was appointed Program Director at Stony Brook University before moving to her current position as Professor and Program Chair of the Midwifery Education Program at SUNY Downstate Medical Center in 2002.